Azure Text to Speech

 Azure Speech Services

-Well, here we will discuss an end to end tutorial on the Azure Speech Services.
-Azure Speech Services provides you the speech processing capability to your application easily.
-Especially, it helps the developer to easily implement the Speech Processing capability to your application with very little coding effort.
+Well, here we will discuss an end-to-end tutorial on Azure Speech Services.
+Azure Speech Services provides you with the speech processing capability for your application easily.
+It helps the developer easily implement the application’s speech-processing capability with very little coding effort.

-- Speaker recognition: Provides you the ability to recognize the people speaking based on the audio.
+• Speaker recognition: Provides the ability to recognize people speaking based on their audio.

 Prerequisites

-- You must have a valid Azure Subscription or a Valid Azure Account.
-If you don’t have till now, create an Azure Free Account now.
+• You must have a valid Azure Subscription or a Valid Azure Account.
+If you don’t have one till now, create an Azure Free Account now.

-Assuming that you have all the Prerequisites needed here for the development activity, Let’s start the actual development activity.
-The first step is we need to Create the Azure Cognitive Services Speech API.
+Assuming you have all the Prerequisites needed for the development activity, let’s begin the actual development process.
+The first step is creating the Azure Cognitive Services Speech API.

 Create the Azure Cognitive Services Speech API

-Follow the below steps to Create the Azure Cognitive Services Speech API using Azure Portal.
+Follow the steps below to create the Azure Cognitive Services Speech API using the Azure Portal.

-Then, search for the Speech and then click on the search result Speech under the Marketplace as highlighted below.
+2. Then, search for ‘Speech’ and click on the search result ‘Speech’ under the Marketplace, as highlighted below.

-On the Create window, You need to Provide the below details.
+3. On the Create window, you need to provide the following details.

-- Pricing tier: Choose the Pricing tier as Free F0. which is free and can be used for the demo purpose and you can click on the view full pricing details link to check out all the price details and you can select one based on your requirement.
+• Pricing tier: Select the Free F0 pricing tier, which is complimentary and can be used for the demo.
+You can click the ‘View full pricing details’ link to review all the price details and select one that meets your requirements.

-- Resource group: You can select your existing resource group or you can create a new one by clicking on the Create new link if you don’t have any existing Resource Group.
+• Resource group: You can select your existing resource group or create a new one by clicking on the Create new link if you don’t have any existing Resource groups.

-On the below screen, click on the Go to resource button to navigate to the Speech Azure Cognitive Service that you have created.
+On the screen below, click the Go to resource button to navigate to the Speech Azure Cognitive Service you created.

-Now you can able to see the Cognitive Service that you have created just now.
-Click on the Overview tab On the Cognitive Service page, You can able to see the location for the Speech Cognitive Service page.
-You can note down the location for the Speech Cognitive Service that we need to use in the code in the below steps.
+Now you can see the Cognitive Service you have created just now.
+Click on the Overview tab.
+On the Cognitive Service page, you can see the location for the Speech Cognitive Service page.
+You can note down the location for the Speech Cognitive Service that we need to use in the code in the steps below.

 We need the key for the Speech Cognitive Service to use in our code.
 On the Cognitive Service page, click on the Keys and Endpoint link from the left navigation.
-Now you can able to see the Key 1 or Key 2 option, click on the copy button to copy the KEY 1 to the clipboard as highlighted below.
+Now, you can see the Key 1 or Key 2 option.
+Click the copy button to copy KEY 1 to the clipboard as highlighted below.
 The key value we will have to use in the code.

-If you don’t want the old key, you can click on the ReGenerate Key1 or ReGenerate Key2 button to generate a new key.
-If you want the Key values, you can click on the Show Keys button.
+If you don’t want to use the old key, click the ReGenerate Key1 or ReGenerate Key2 button to generate a new one.
+To view the Key values, click the Show Keys button.

-Now we are done with our first step of the development activity.
-The next step is we will create a console application and add the C# code to convert the Speech to text and text to Speech using Visual Studio 2019.
+Now, we have completed our first step in the development activity.
+The next step is to create a console application and add the C# code to convert the Speech to text and text to Speech using Visual Studio 2019.
 Let’s create a console application.

 Create a console application using Visual Studio 2019

-- Location: Choose a location in your local machine to save your console application.
+• Location: Choose a location on your local machine to save your console application.

 Finally, click on the Create button to create the console application.